konveyor/kai/docs/custom_ruleset.md

 ### Creating Rules

-To create your own rules, first you need to know of a change that must happen to complete a migration.
+To create your own rules, first, you need to know of a change that must happen to complete a migration.
 This could be because of a framework or library that you are using (either an internal one or external/open source one).
 For this section, I am going to create a rule and ruleset for an open source framework but the process should be similar for any custom rule.

 #### Finding A Rule

-To find a place for a rule, we are going to look at the release notes of the quarkus framework.
+To find a place for a rule, we are going to look at the release notes of the Quarkus framework.
 If we see the [section](https://github.com/quarkusio/quarkus/wiki/Migration-Guide-3.18#kubernetes-client-fabric8) here.
 If we follow this to the migration guide for this dependency, we can see this [section](https://github.com/fabric8io/kubernetes-client/blob/main/doc/MIGRATION-v7.md#kubernetes-model-artifact-removed-).

 > The Maven artifact io.fabric8:kubernetes-model has been removed from the project and is no longer published.
 > This artifact was just an aggregator of some of the Kubernetes model artifacts and had no specific purpose.
 It is no longer published, the io.fabric8:kubernetes-client-api or io.fabric8:kubernetes-openshift-uberjar artifacts should be used instead.